Highland Park

 Lilacs That'll Make You Swoon

-This springtime celebration brings the community together with live music, delicious food vendors, art displays, and fun activities for everyone.
-Even if you miss the festival, visiting when the lilacs bloom in May offers an impressive display of colors and natural fragrances.
+The Lilac Festival, held each May, isn't just a local tradition - it's the largest festival of its kind in North America, drawing visitors from around the world.
+The celebration brings the community together with live music, food vendors, art displays, and activities for all ages.
+Even if you miss the festival, visiting when the lilacs bloom in May offers an impressive display of colors and fragrance.

 Not Just a One-Hit Wonder